Cybersecurity in education is a topic that has been raised in profile over the last few years.

 Considering the number of attacks we’ve seen just this year and the disproportionate rise of cybercrime over just the last two years, institutions should take their intellectual property security as seriously as is warranted and engage with methods to protect it as best they can.

-As an indication of the seriousness of cybersecurity in education, a substantial amount of total data breaches across all industries comes from this one sector.
+As an indication of the seriousness of cybersecurity in education, a substantial amount of total data breaches across all industries come from this one sector.

 This makes education organizations an easy target for cybercriminals, who continue to attack schools and colleges to gain valuable information and data to sell.